 Your normal working hours will be contained in the advertised role you applied for which may include evening/night, weekend and/or shift working.
 Should you be successful your hours will be confirmed in your letter of appointment, as will any special arrangements such as a shift system, on-call rota or overtime.

-The normal annual leave allowance will be 25 days on entry plus 12 Public and Privilege holidays, rising to 30 days annual leave after 5 years’ reckonable service (Grade 5 appointments start on 30 days annual leave).
+The normal annual leave allowance will be 25 days on entry plus 12 Public and Privilege holidays, rising to 30 days annual leave after 5 years’ reckonable service (Grade 5 (and above) appointments start on 30 days annual leave).

 The annual leave year runs from 1st February each year.
 In the first year of employment, the number of days annual leave you are allocated will depend on which month your employment commences and will be allocated on a pro-rata basis accordingly.